Giardia duodenalis: Prevalence and epidemiology

-The cyst can survive for weeks to months in cold water, so can be present in contaminated wells and water systems, especially stagnant water sources, such as naturally occurring ponds, storm-water storage systems, and even clean-looking mountain streams.
-Cysts can also be found on surfaces, soil, food, or water that have been contaminated with feces from infected humans or animals.
+The cyst can survive for weeks to months in cold water, so the parasite can be present in contaminated wells and water systems, especially in stagnant water sources, such as naturally occurring ponds, storm-water storage systems, and even clean-looking mountain streams.
+Cysts can also be found on contaminated surfaces, soil and food.
 They may also occur in city reservoirs and persist after water treatment, as the cysts are resistant to conventional water-treatment methods, such as chlorination and ozonolysis.
-Zoonotic transmission is also possible, so Giardia infection is a concern for people camping in the wilderness or swimming in contaminated streams or lakes, especially the artificial lakes formed by beaver dams (hence the popular name for giardiasis, "beaver fever").
+Zoonotic transmission is also possible, but is less frequent.
+Giardia infection is a concern for people camping in the wilderness or swimming in contaminated streams or lakes, especially the artificial lakes formed by beaver dams (hence the popular name for giardiasis, "beaver fever").